BoxHeads.net – The Story

 Until now my life has been one of movement.

 After sailing around Australia, I ran aground in Perth, WA.
 There was purpose in the move ashore.
 The Maker ‘itch’ needed to be scratched.
-I spent two years building a full size CNC router.
-The skills of programing and using the robot were also learned.
+In hindsight, scratched was an understatement.
+With the router built, the worlds of Computer Aided Design (CAD) and Computer Aided Manufacture (CAM) needed to be explored.
+They are worlds where creativity and imagination are the only limiting factors.

 We live in a world where sustainability is no longer optional.
 I intend BoxHeads to have the smallest footprint possible.
 By using wood as the primary material BoxHeads is carbon negative.